Online Navigation Planning for Long-term Autonomous Operation of Underwater Gliders: METHODS

+\textbf{Actions.} Actions $\mathcal{A}$ are defined as tuples $\mathbf{a} = (\alpha, \mathbf{c})$, where $\alpha$ denotes the dive direction, while $\mathbf{c}$ is itself a tuple consisting of the dive control parameters.
 We opt to discretise the dive direction component of the action space.
-This allows us to inject the knowledge that small increments of heading change are largely irrelevant given the noise in the system, and avoids the challenges of working directly with a continuous action space.
-Furthermore, we leverage the observation that glider headings $\psi$ are set relative to the bearing $\beta$ to the goal position $\mathbf{p}_\text{goal}$.
+This allows us to incorporate the knowledge that small increments of change in heading are largely irrelevant given the noise in the system, and avoids the challenges of working directly with a continuous action space.
+Furthermore, we leverage the observation that glider headings $\psi$ are set relative to the bearing $\beta$ to the goal position $\mathbf{p}_\text{goal}$, as illustrated in Figure~\ref{fig:action_space}.
 We note the distinction between the bearing to the goal (a geometric quantity) and the vehicle heading (a control variable).
-Setting $\psi=\beta$ corresponds to aiming the glider straight-to-goal which, as previously mentioned, is the default mechanism by which Slocum gliders set their heading towards a distant waypoint.
+Setting $\psi=\beta$ corresponds to aiming the glider \textit{straight-to-goal} which, as previously mentioned, is the default mechanism by which Slocum gliders set their heading towards a distant waypoint.
 Instead, we may wish to set a heading that differs from the bearing in order to account for the effect of the currents.
 Therefore, we allow as actions a discrete set of relative bearings $\alpha = \beta - \psi$.
 Assuming a north-east-down reference frame, positive values of $\alpha$ correspond to diving clockwise relative to the goal, while negative values correspond to diving anti-clockwise.
 This preserves a lower branching factor compared to deciding the heading directly, while prioritising actions that are more likely to lead to progress towards the goal.
-We illustrate this in Figure~\ref{fig:action_space}.

 \textbf{Transitions.} Transitions $\mathcal{T}$ govern the probability of the glider surfacing in state $\mathbf{s}_{t+1}$ after diving from state $\mathbf{s}_t$ using action $\mathbf{a}_t$.
-In this problem, transitions are impacted by currents $\mathbf{q}$ and noise in execution of the intra-dive control policy, and cannot be modelled fully accurately.
+In this problem, transitions are impacted by uncertain currents $\mathbf{q}$ and glider motion, and cannot be modelled fully accurately.
 Transitions are therefore stochastic and highly uncertain.
 To devise navigation plans, we thus require access to a sample-based \textit{simulator} that can generate samples of likely surfacing states.
 This component is described in depth in Section~\ref{subsec:simulator}.